 - Merchant Cash Advances (MCAs): The MCA is an unsecured offer of cash in exchange for either a percentage of future sales, or else you repay it with daily or weekly bank account debits.
 It’s available to companies that have been in business for at least five months, with more than $75,000 in annual revenue.
 While businesses with credit scores as low as 400 can qualify, the steep fees associated with this should make any small business think twice — APRs can be in the triple digits.

 Banks vs. alternative lenders

 Banks, considered traditional lenders, are known entities, and because they are often massive corporate institutions, they offer a host other financial services in the same integrated ecosystem.
-Banks generally have the best rates, but they are the most discriminating in who they approve for loans.
+Based on our research of top banks around the country, Banks generally have the best rates, but they are the most discriminating in who they approve for loans.
 For the small businesses that do qualify, the application process can still be formal, bogged down in paperwork and slow.

 Online lenders open up many funding options for borrowers with less favorable profiles, like lower credit scores or bad credit.
 Plus, they usually have informal, accelerated application processes with little or even no paperwork.
 The tradeoff for the flexibility, convenience and leniency is higher interest rates.

 Best commercial finance companies for each loan type